MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Explainability; Shapley Values; Feature Interactions.
   - Digest: Several recent works explain black-box models by capturing the most influential features for prediction per instance; such explanation methods are univariate, as they characterize importance per feature.
 We extend univariate explanation to a higher-order; this enhances explainability, as bivariate methods can capture feature interactions in black-box models, represented as a directed graph.

+- B-cos Networks: Alignment is All We Need for Interpretability. [[paper]](https://arxiv.org/abs/2205.10268) [[code]](https://github.com/moboehle/b-cos)
+  - Moritz Böhle, Mario Fritz, Bernt Schiele.
+  - Key Word: Weight-Input Alignment.
+  - Digest: We present a new direction for increasing the interpretability of deep neural networks (DNNs) by promoting weight-input alignment during training.
+For this, we propose to replace the linear transforms in DNNs by our B-cos transform.
+As we show, a sequence (network) of such transforms induces a single linear transform that faithfully summarises the full model computations.

 - Discovering Latent Concepts Learned in BERT. [[paper]](https://arxiv.org/abs/2205.07237)
   - Fahim Dalvi, Abdul Rafae Khan, Firoj Alam, Nadir Durrani, Jia Xu, Hassan Sajjad. *ICLR 2022*
   - Key Word: Interpretability; Natural Language Processing.